SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

 ## TWT Recommendations

-  1. Use sl_wifi_target_wake_time_auto_selection with appropriate Rx Latency input according to the user scenario as it has improved  design over sl_wifi_enable_target_wake_time, handles TCP level disconnections and has better user interface.
+  1. Use sl_wifi_target_wake_time_auto_selection with appropriate Rx Latency input according to the use case as it has improved design over sl_wifi_enable_target_wake_time.
+Also, it handles network level disconnections such as ARP, Embedded MQTT and TCP connections.
+It has better user interface and simplifies TWT usage.
   2. iTWT setup is recommended after IP assignment/TCP connection/application connection.
   3. When using sl_wifi_target_wake_time_auto_selection API, Rx Latency  should be less than TCP / ARP Timeouts at the remote side.
   4. When using sl_wifi_enable_target_wake_time, TWT interval configured should be less than TCP / ARP Timeouts at the remote side.